sandialabs/suncal/doc/Manual/manual.md

 #### Expanded Uncertainties

-The Expanded Uncertainties view lists a table of expanded uncertainties at predefined confidence intervals for both calculation methods.
+The Expanded Uncertainties view lists a the expanded uncertainty at a specified confidence interval for both calculation methods.
-The GUM expanded uncertainty can show either a student-t expanded uncertainty, where the k-factor is determined using the effective degrees of freedom, or a Normal/k expanded uncertainty, where k is exactly 1, 2, or 3.
 The Monte Carlo method can show either the symmetric expanded uncertainty (e.g. the 2.5% and 97.5% percentiles for a 95% coverage), or the shortest range that covers the desired percentage of samples [@NPL10].

 #### Uncertainty Components